 spectral result file suffix

-Total flux F{λ} $\dots TF.res$
+Total flux F{λ} TF.res

-Fraction of polarization P PO.res
+Fraction of polarization P \dots PO.res

-Polarization position angle PA.res
+Polarization position angle \dots PA.res

 Polarized flux $P \times F{\lambda}$ $\dots PF.res$

 The viewing direction is denoted at the beginning of each line by a code of the kind "cosT.../P...".
 Herein "cosT" is followed by the cosine of θ and "P" marks φ given in degrees.
 If there is only one azimuthal viewing direction defined, the denotation of φ is suppressed.
 For the file ...PA.res the position angle of the polarization vector is measured from a zero axis perpendicular to the z-axis of the model space's coordinate system.
+If the spatiale resolution in x or y is different from unity, each entry of the result files is preceded by the spatial coordinates of the pixel.

-The program ANALYZE also produces a new set of result files with the suffix sto but containing no CPU-number.
+The program ANALYZE also produces a new set of result files with the suffix .sto but containing no CPU-number.
 The role of these files is related to a possible expansion of the model run and to running STOKES on multiple CPUs, which is explained in the next section 2.3.